mrclench/alx-higher_level_programming/README.md

-0x03.
-Python - Data Structures: Lists, Tuples
+0x09.
+Python - Everything is object
-ALX
-Learning Objectives
-At the end of this project, you are expected to be able to explain to anyone, without the help of Google:

-General
 Why Python programming is awesome
-What are lists and how to use them
-What are the differences and similarities between strings and lists What are the most common methods of lists and how to use them How to use lists as stacks and queues
-What are list comprehensions and how to use them
-What are tuples and how to use them
-When to use tuples versus lists
-What is a sequence
+What is an object
+What is the difference between a class and an object or instance What is the difference between immutable object and mutable object What is a reference
-What is tuple packing
+What is an assignment
-What is sequence unpacking
+What is an alias
-What is the del statement and how to use it
+How to know if two variables are identical
+How to know if two variables are linked to the same object How to display the variable identifier (which is the memory address in the CPython implementation) What is mutable and immutable
+What are the built-in mutable types
+What are the built-in immutable types
+How does Python pass variables to functions